 Personal relationships with Members of Congress are the most powerful tool you have to affect change.
-Establishing that personal relationship in a one-on-one meeting is more valuable than any phone call or email.
-As a business leader in the community that they represent, your voice is important.
-And taking the time out of your busy schedule to meet with your representative demonstrates how important the issue in question is to you.
+Establishing that personal relationship in a visit to Congress is more valuable than any phone call or email.
+As a business leader in the community your Congressperson represents, your voice is important.
+And taking the time out of your busy schedule to meet with your representative demonstrates to them how important the issue in question is to you.

 Have an appointment

-Whether in the District office or in Washington, D.C., if you want a meeting with a Member of Congress or their staff you must make an appointment.
+Whether in a district office or in Washington, D.C., if you want a meeting with a Member of Congress or their staff you must make an appointment.
 They will not turn away constituents, but to guarantee a meeting an appointment is mandatory.

-Every Congressional office will have a staff member that handles scheduling.
+Every Congressional office has a staff member who handles scheduling.
 Fax or email a meeting request to the attention of the scheduler, and follow up with a telephone call.
 More often than not, requests not made in writing are ignored.
-Send the request on company letterhead to make it look as professional as possible.
+Send the request from a company email to make it look as professional as possible.

-Quite often any appointment will be with the legislative staffer that handles the particular issue you are interested in and may or may not include the Member.
+Quite often an appointment will be with the legislative staffer who handles the particular issue you are interested in, and it may or may not include the Member.
 Do not be put off by this.
-The staffers are writing the legislation and advising the member on how to vote.
+The staffers are writing legislation and advising the member on how to vote.
 The Member cannot be an expert in all fields and industries.
 They rely on staffers to be their eyes and ears.
 Be sure to treat the staffer with respect, since they can become a friend you can rely on in the future.

 Do your research

 Be prepared to talk about the issues important to you and the wine industry.
 You are there to represent your winery, but also to represent the wine industry as a whole.
 Make sure you know where your Member of Congress/Senator stands on a particular issue, what legislation they have sponsored, and how they have voted.
-Reach out to WineAmerica and your local industry association.
-Find out what others in the wine industry are saying about an issue and why.
+Reach out to WineAmerica and your local industry association to find out what others in the wine industry are saying about an issue and why.

 Don’t be late